aptmahad/first-repository/README.md

 # first-repository
-I am creating this repository to manage my project
+I am creating this repository to manage my work